mj-will/intro2ml/docs/_topics/t0_classification_regression.md

 $$\text{MSLE} = \sqrt{\frac{1}{N} \sum_{i=1}^{N} \left[\log_{e}(y_{i}+1) - \log_{e}(\hat{y}_{i}+1)\right]^{2}}$$

-#### Other activation functions
+#### Other loss functions

-The are numerous other activation functions that can be used in regression such as: root mean squared error, mean squared percentage error, R-squared...
+The are numerous other loss functions that can be used in regression such as: root mean squared error, mean squared percentage error, R-squared...
 Each is best suited to particular use cases but those mentioned before will work in most situations.
+For more complete list see [here](https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html).

 ## Implementation of neural networks for classification and regression